kraken-php/framework/README.md

 ## Performance

 Kraken is able to emit millions of events and thousands of messages and connections per second using single container.
-It is scalable for multiple processes and threads, faster than both traditional PHP approach and able to handle same or higher amount of connections that Node.js.
+It is scalable for multiple processes and threads, faster than traditional PHP approach and able to handle same or higher amount of connections that Node.js.

 <p align="center">